nl5887/upscale/README.md

 - load is balanced through the hosts and containers
 - containers are started by the host

+## How does it work
+Each application is started within an LXC container, added to the loadbalancer and made available through the public dns.

 ## Contribute
 Yes!
 We've got a lot of work to do, so all contributions are highly appreciated.